 Earning a BSN can also provide a competitive advantage in the workforce, as RNs with a BSN tend to have better job prospects than those without one.
 This is due in part due to a 2010 report by the Institute of Medicine (IOM), which recommended that 80 percent of the nursing workforce obtain their BSN by 2022.
 Hospitals aspiring to Magnet Status – which requires the 80-percent standard – are more likely to hire BSN-prepared nurses and they strongly encourage their current nurses to advance their education with a BSN.

-Additionally, a BSN allows RNs to advance their careers, offering a stepping stone to a master’s degree program.
+Additionally, a BSN allows RNs to advance their careers, offering a stepping stone into a BSN to MSN program pathway.
 They could also move into specialized roles ranging from a pediatric nurse to an oncology nurse.

 5 Steps to Earning a BSN